gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 Role Access
 ^^^^^^^^^^^

-* In order to see the Terraform Template type option and create Terraform App Templates in `Provisioning -> Templates`, the Morpheus user must have Role permissions for `Provisioning: Templates - Terraform` set to `Full`.
+* In order to see the Terraform Blueprint type option and create Terraform App Blueprints in `Provisioning -> Blueprints`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.

-* In order to provision Terraform Apps in `Provisioning -> Apps`, the Morpheus user must have Role permissions for `Provisioning: Templates - Terraform` set to `Provision` or `Full`.
+* In order to provision Terraform Apps in `Provisioning -> Apps`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Provision` or `Full`.

-* Existing Terraform Templates must be added before they can be provisioned from `Provisioning -> Apps`.
+* Existing Terraform Blueprints must be added before they can be provisioned from `Provisioning -> Apps`.

 Github/Git Repo
 ^^^^^^^^^^^^^^^

 * To use .tf files from a Git repo a Git or Github integration needs to be configured in `Administration - Integrations`.
-If one is not configured .tf or .tf.json files can be manually added to Terraform App Templates.
+If one is not configured .tf or .tf.json files can be manually added to Terraform App Blueprints.

 ..
 IMPORTANT:: In |morpheus| versions 3.3.0 and 3.3.1 VMware cloud types are supported for Terraform App provisioning targets.
 Additional clouds will be available in later releases.